Prediction Explanations

 SHAP based prediction explanations

-You can request SHAP based prediction explanations using previously uploaded scoring dataset for models that support SHAP.
+You can request model-specific SHAP based prediction explanations using previously uploaded scoring dataset for supported models.
 Unlike for XEMP prediction explanations you do not need to have feature impact computed for a model, and predictions for an uploaded dataset.
+See datarobot.models.ShapMatrix.create() reference for a description of the types of parameters that can be passed in.

 import datarobot as dr